Nexfinity/CakeyBot-Wiki/feature/self-roles.md

 > If you want to use any of our advanced self-assign methods \(like buttons, reactions or selection dropdowns\) you will need to create a self-role embed using the `/selfrole embed` command.
 This will generate an embed using the assignment method you set on our web dashboard.
 {.is-info}

-# Button Roles

-> This feature is planned and is not currently implemented in the public version of Cakey Bot.
-Check back later for more information.
-{.is-danger}

-# Selection Menu Roles

-WIP

-# Reaction Roles

-> This feature is planned and is not currently implemented in the public version of Cakey Bot.
-Check back later for more information.
-{.is-danger}